 After opening the Scene file, Scene is the root node of the Scene node tree.
 Select the Scene node in the Hierarchy panel.
 In the Inspector panel on the left, you can set the properties of the entire Scene, including ambient light settings, shadow settings and sky box settings.

-For a detailed description of each attribute, see the following documents:
+For a detailed description of each property, see the following documents: